William G. Tight: Personal life

-In 1901 he left his wife and family, a secure job and an unfinished programme of research to become president of the recently formed UNM in Albuquerque.
+In 1901 he left his wife and family, a secure job and an unfinished programme of research to become president of the recently formed University of New Mexico in Albuquerque.

 He was a member of the Phi Gamma Delta fraternity in college.

-Tenure as UNM President
+Tenure as President of the University of New Mexico

 Tight became popular among staff and students for his work developing educational programmes, and directing new building in the pueblo style, still finding time to research the geology and botany of New Mexico.
 Tight would also introduce the first Greek societies to UNM including the school's first fraternity Alpha Alpha Alpha, which he later tried to convert to a Phi Delta Theta chapter, instead becoming a Pi Kappa Alpha chapter in 1915.
-In 1909, however, he was dismissed by the university's regents in a political move.
+Nevertheless, in 1909, he was dismissed by the university's regents in a political move, and to the consternation of the graduating senior class.

 More would be known of Tight's life and work had a fire at UNM not destroyed many of his letters and records.